leoggehrer/MusicStorePartA/README.md

             return new Controllers.Persistence.AlbumController(controller);
         }

+        /// <summary>
+        /// This method creates a controller object for the track entity type.
+        /// </summary>
+        /// <returns>The controller's interface.</returns>
         public static IControllerAccess<Contracts.Persistence.ITrack> CreateTrackController()
         {
             return new Controllers.Persistence.TrackController(CreateContext());
         }
+        /// <summary>
+        /// This method creates a controller object for the track entity type.
+The DataContext object is used
+        /// from the parameter object.
+        /// </summary>
+        /// <param name="sharedController">The controller object from which the DataContext is to be shared.</param>
+        /// <returns>The controller's interface.</returns>
         public static IControllerAccess<Contracts.Persistence.ITrack> CreateTrackController(object sharedController)
         {
             if (sharedController == null)